pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 ## Limitations

+### Availability

 - The Data Migration feature is available only for **TiDB Dedicated** clusters.

 - The Data Migration feature is only available to clusters that are created in [certain regions](https://www.pingcap.com/tidb-cloud-pricing-details/#dm-cost) after November 9, 2022.
 If your **project** was created before the date or if your cluster is in another region, this feature is not available to your cluster and the **Data Migration** tab will not be displayed on the cluster overview page in the TiDB Cloud console.

-- Amazon Aurora MySQL writer instances support both existing data and incremental data migration.
-Amazon Aurora MySQL reader instances only support existing data migration and do not support incremental data migration.

 - You can create up to 200 migration jobs for each organization.
 To create more migration jobs, you need to [file a support ticket](/tidb-cloud/tidb-cloud-support.md).

+### Filtered out and deleted databases

 - The system databases will be filtered out and not migrated to TiDB Cloud even if you select all of the databases to migrate.
 That is, `mysql`, `information_schema`, `information_schema`, and `sys` will not be migrated using this feature.

+- When you delete a cluster in TiDB Cloud, all migration jobs in that cluster are automatically deleted and not recoverable.

+### Supported databases and size

+- Amazon Aurora MySQL writer instances support both existing data and incremental data migration.
+Amazon Aurora MySQL reader instances only support existing data migration and do not support incremental data migration.

+- When you use Data Migration, it is recommended to keep the size of your dataset smaller than 1 TiB.
+If the dataset size is larger than 1 TiB, the existing data migration will take a long time due to limited specifications.

+### Limitations of existing data migration

 - During existing data migration, if the table to be migrated already exists in the target database with duplicated keys, the duplicate keys will be replaced.

+### Limitations of incremental data migration

 - During incremental data migration, if the table to be migrated already exists in the target database with duplicated keys, an error is reported and the migration is interrupted.
 In this situation, you need to make sure whether the upstream data is accurate.
 If yes, click the "Restart" button of the migration job and the migration job will replace the downstream conflicting records with the upstream records.

-- When you delete a cluster in TiDB Cloud, all migration jobs in that cluster are automatically deleted and not recoverable.

 - During incremental replication (migrating ongoing changes to your cluster), if the migration job recovers from an abrupt error, it might open the safe mode for 60 seconds.
 During the safe mode, `INSERT` statements are migrated as `REPLACE`, `UPDATE` statements as `DELETE` and `REPLACE`, and then these transactions are migrated to the downstream cluster to make sure that all the data during the abrupt error has been migrated smoothly to the downstream cluster.
 In this scenario, for upstream tables without primary keys or not-null unique indexes, some data might be duplicated in the downstream cluster because the data might be inserted repeatedly to the downstream.

-- When you use Data Migration, it is recommended to keep the size of your dataset smaller than 1 TiB.
-If the dataset size is larger than 1 TiB, the existing data migration will take a long time due to limited specifications.

 - In the following scenarios, if the migration job takes longer than 24 hours, do not purge binary logs in the source database to ensure that Data Migration can get consecutive binary logs for incremental replication: